 It is left to the individual disciplines to review, maintain and update their course outlines.
 Faculty, individually or in collaboration with other faculty in the discipline, may propose changes to course outlines and to degrees.
 In the disciplines which have full-time faculty, proposed changes are routed through them before being forwarded to the Dean and Curriculum Committee.
 Additionally, any changes to courses that transfer to the Arizona public universities will be forwarded to the respective Articulation Task Force (ATF).
 Note that the ATF nor the public universities can stop the proposed course outline change, but they can change how and if the course transfers to other state institutions.

-Since the last program review, there have been no changes to course outlines in Anthropology and History.
+Since the last program review, there have been no changes to course outlines in History.

 The following changes have been made: